I like movies, and feel like I haven’t seen enough, but since I also feel, at

 My plan is to watch every movie on this list and write a response essay to each one.
 These essays will vary in length.
 Sometimes they’ll be about the movie in question and sometimes they’ll use the movie as a springboard to talk about other things (myself, mostly).

 My hope is to publish two essays a week for about seven years.
 Mondays & Thursdays at 10 a.m.
 (EST).
-When the Project started I was taking it really slow, thinking I oughta play it safe and not burn myself out, but it’s been a couple years now and I’ve got as good a sense as I’ll ever have about what I’m doing here, so I’m posting about five or eight or fourteen times a year.
-I integrated personal diary-like posts in October 2018, so posting new content is almost more a compulsion at this time than a hobby or job.
+When the Project started I was taking it really slow, thinking I oughta play it safe and not burn myself out, but it’s been a couple years now and I’ve got as good a sense as I’ll ever have about what I’m doing here, so I’m posting about five or eight or fourteen times a week.
+I integrated personal diary-like posts in October 2018, so posting new content is almost more a compulsion at this point than a hobby or job.

 Here’s a checklist you can use to follow along or to count how many of the 1001 movies you’ve already seen.